Application

 • For students and graduates in medicine, pharmacy or dentistry:

-• being a 3rd year student in a Medicine-Science or Pharmacy-Science program (including those of Université de Paris or l’Ecole de l’Inserm Liliane Bettencourt) provided that you validate a total of 240 ECTS by the end of the present academic year
+• Being a 3rd-year student in a Medicine-Science or Pharmacy-Science program (including those from université paris cité or l’Ecole de l’Inserm Liliane Bettencourt), provided that you validate a total of 240 ECTS by the end of the current academic year.

-• being an resident (« interne ») or a Doctor of Medicine (MD), Pharmacy (Pharm.D), Dental Surgery (DDS) or Dental Medicine (DMD)
+• Being a resident (« interne ») or holding a Doctorate in Medicine (MD), Pharmacy (Pharm.D), Dental Surgery (DDS), or Dental Medicine (DMD).

-• For physiotherapists or 4th year students in physiotherapist schools: you can apply directly for the M2 only if you are able to prove that you attended an additional research oriented curriculum (formation complémentaire à et pour la recherche)
+• For physiotherapists or 4th-year students in physiotherapy schools: You can apply directly for the M2 only if you can demonstrate that you pursued an additional research-oriented curriculum (formation complémentaire à et pour la recherche).

-NB.
-The admission committee reserves the right to propose engineering students’ applications for a M1 (instead of a M2) after examining their applications and according to their background.
+Note: The admission committee reserves the right to recommend M1 admission for engineering students, instead of M2, after reviewing their applications and considering their backgrounds.

-NB.
-If you apply for the wrong year (M2 instead of M1 or the other way round), the examination of your application will be delayed.
+Note: If you apply for the incorrect year (M2 instead of M1 or vice versa), the review of your application will be delayed.

 STEP 1: prepare the documents that MUST be submitted for your application to be complete:

-4. Photocopies of ALL of your transcripts from your higher education years in their original language AND the certified translation in French or English (merged into two PDF files maximum)
+4. Photocopies of ALL your higher education transcripts in their original language, along with certified translations in French or English (combined into a maximum of two PDF files)

 5. Photocopies of ALL of your diplomas from your higher education years in their original language AND the certified translation in French or English (merged into two PDF files maximum)